 Figure 1 illustrates the longitudinal trends in Rappler's fact-checking activity during the COVID-19 pandemic, showing a marked increase in fact-checks beginning in March 2020.
-This surge corresponded with the onset of the pandemic in the Philippines, when the first cases of COVID-19 were recorded.
-Rappler's role as an early responder was significant,
+This surge corresponds with the onset of the pandemic in the Philippines, when the first cases of COVID-19 were recorded.
+Rappler's role as an early responder is significant, as they were among the first members of the IFCN to publish a COVID-19 fact-check (Macaraeg, 2020).
+Their first fact-check addressed a viral false claim about a supposed Severe Acute Respiratory Syndrome (SARS) case in Mandaluyong City, which spread unnecessary panic.

-The data indicated a sharp increase in fact-checks in March and April 2020, with April seeing the highest number of reports (36 fact-checks).
-This spike aligned with the declaration of the Enhanced Community Quarantine (ECQ), a period marked by public anxiety and an explosion of misinformation.
-This trend demonstrated Rappler's ability to swiftly respond to information crises during pivotal moments in the pandemic, reflecting its role as a vigilant information watchdog.
-This pattern was consistent with the IFCN's 2020 monitoring report, which also observed the highest volume of fact-checking activity across signatory organizations during this period.
+The data indicate a sharp increase in fact-checks in March and April 2020, with April seeing the highest number of reports (36 fact-checks).
+This spike aligns with the declaration of the Enhanced Community Quarantine (ECQ), a period marked by public anxiety and an explosion of misinformation.
+This trend demonstrates Rappler's ability to swiftly respond to information crises during pivotal moments in the pandemic, reflecting its role as a vigilant information watchdog.
+This pattern is consistent with the IFCN's 2020 monitoring report, which also observed the highest volume of fact-checking activity across signatory organizations during this period.

 Interestingly, despite the decline in pandemic-related fact-checks over time, Rappler continued to maintain its fact-checking activity during the 2022 Philippine General Elections, incorporating health-related fact-checks into its broader political coverage.
-The elevated number of fact-checks during July and August 2022, shortly after the elections, underscored the intersection of public health misinformation with political narratives.
+The elevated number of fact-checks during July and August 2022, shortly after the elections, underscores the intersection of public health misinformation with political narratives.

-Overall, the trend showed a gradual decline in health-related fact-checking activity post-pandemic, likely reflecting the nation's recovery and the reduced intensity of health misinformation as the crisis subsided.
+Overall, the trend shows a gradual decline in health-related fact-checking activity post-pandemic, likely reflecting the nation's recovery and the reduced intensity of health misinformation as the crisis subsided.